 It was at this very moment that my brain exploded.

-When I regained consciousness, I set out on a mission to become an expert on clauses and conjunctions -- and subordinate clauses and conjunctions in particular.
+Once I regained my composure, I set out on a mission to become an expert on clauses and conjunctions -- and subordinate clauses and conjunctions in particular.

 Now that I'm an expert (language nerd status reinstated!), I've made this handy chart about clauses for SLPs.
 Why didn't this already exist?!
-(Just click on the chart if you want to download it, or you can also get it on the free downloads page.)
+(Just click on the chart if you want to download it on the free downloads page.)

 As you can see, subordinate clauses can be adverbial, nominative, or relative, and they begin with subordinating conjunctions like because, if, that, when, and where.
 This site has a nice list of many of the subordinating conjunctions.